Jennifer Siebel Newsom: Personal life

 In the early 2000s, Siebel Newsom dated actor George Clooney.

 She met Gavin Newsom on a blind date set up by a mutual friend at the Yerba Buena Center for the Arts in October 2006.
 The couple announced their engagement in January 2008.
-Jennifer and Gavin wed in July of the same year at her parents' ranch in Stevensville, Montana.
-The Newsoms have four children.
+They wed in July of the same year at her parents' ranch in Stevensville, Montana, and have four children.

-In 2011, Siebel Newsom and her family moved from San Francisco to Ross, where she had grown up.
+In 2011, Siebel Newsom and her family moved from San Francisco to Kentfield, where she had grown up.
 In 2019, Siebel Newsom and her family moved to Fair Oaks, California.

-Her sister, Melissa Siebel, is married to Joshua Irwing Schiller, son of Boies Schiller Flexner LLP co-founder Jonathan Schiller.
+Her sister Melissa Siebel is married to Joshua Irwing Schiller, son of Boies Schiller Flexner LLP co-founder Jonathan Schiller.

 Siebel Newsom was registered as a Republican until 2008, before re-registering as No Party Preference.
 Prior to registering as an independent voter, she accidentally registered with the far-right American Independent Party, before correcting her party to "decline to state".

 Siebel Newsom was one of several accusers against Harvey Weinstein in his 2022 Los Angeles criminal rape and sexual assault trial.
 In November 2022, Siebel Newsom testified in court that, in 2005, Weinstein had raped her in a hotel room, having lured her there under the pretenses of holding a professional discussion about film projects.
 Weinstein's attorney claimed what took place was "consensual, transactional sex".
-The jury was unable to reach a verdict on Newsom's accusation, and that of one of his other accusers, and a mistrial was declared on those charges.
+The jury was unable to reach a verdict on Siebel Newsom's accusation and that of one of his other accusers.
+A mistrial was declared on those charges.
 However, the jury found Weinstein guilty on three counts pertaining to a third accuser, an Italian model and actress.
 Weinstein, who was already two years into a 23-year sentence for a rape and sexual assault conviction in New York, faced a 24-year sentence for the Los Angeles verdict as of December 2022.

-At the time of the Silicon Valley Bank collapse in March 2023, it was acknowledged that prominent Silicon Valley Bank executive John China sits on the board of her California Partners Project charity and also co-founded the organization's board of directors; China served as President of the Silicon Valley Bank's funds management business SVB Capital.